 Welcome to the Colorado Chapter of the Friends of Mineralogy

-November 16, 2017 to avoid conflicts with the New Mexico Mineral Symposium
+November 14, 2018, Wednesday after the New Mexico Mineral Symposium

 We are the Colorado Chapter of the Friends of Mineralogy: dedicated to the advancement of serious interest in minerals and related activities.
 We are collectors, professionals, and curators who share a love of mineral specimens and the desire to promote understanding and appreciation of mineralogy.
 The National society was founded in 1970 in Tucson, AZ.
 The Colorado Chapter was founded in Denver in 1978.